Actors' feedback on practices for improvement of water quality in FAIRWAY case studies and interim project results

 »Actors' feedback on practices for the improvement of water quality in case studies

-Secondly we presented interim results from FAIRWAY's research programme to a Joint Policy Conference meeting held in Brussels on 7th December 2018 and asked the participants their opinions on the usefulness of the results to different stakeholder groups, such as researchers, local, regional and national authorities, agro-industry, SMEs, NGOs and farmers.
+Secondly, the interim results from FAIRWAY's research programme were presented to a Joint Policy Conference meeting held in Brussels on 7th December 2018.
+The participants were asked their opinions on the usefulness of the results to different stakeholder groups including researchers, local, regional and national authorities, agro-industry, SMEs, NGOs and farmers.

 The respondents stressed that there is an absolute need to have the key and essential final project results presented shorter and in a language understandable to policymakers.
 The idea of possible long-term relationship/communication flows between research projects and political agenda, including Taskforce water intending to design project clusters seems very useful to the vast majority of respondents.
 The respondents agreed that the most effective ways to receive interim project results are presentations at conferences and workshops or via executive summaries of deliverables.
 The final results of the project can be best communicated via executive summaries of deliverables, and by conferences/workshops, articles in scientific journals and YouTube videos.